mgutz/bake/README.md

 * `bake` searches the current and parent directories for a  `Bakefile` to run.
 * Tasks are functions.
 * A comment on the same line of the function displays in the task list.
+* Prefix private functions ith underscore `_`.
+These are not displayed in task list.
 * Use `invoke` to invoke a task only once.
-* Functions prefixed with underscore `_` are not displayed in task list.

 ## Example